uniqpath/dmt/help/TRY_DMT_SEARCH.md

 You can read more about basic philosophy of device management in our [DMT ENGINE Documentation](https://docs.uniqpath.com/dmt).

-Here is some related descriptions about how: [PC → PS linking works](https://docs.uniqpath.com/dmt/internet-connection-monitoring/core-idea).
-It is just one line in `connect.def` on PC, as we actually did above when temporarily following 3rd party ZetaSeek DMT Search node.

 ## 4. Now try adding your own links 💡🚀

 ```